PadishahIII/PadishahIII.github.io/source/_posts/_Android&IOS/Tips.md

 ## Hook
 ### [Solved] Frida conflicted with VPN
 When set VPN by ProxyDruid, frida would not able to connect to the frida-server normally.
 We need to add bypass list: `127.0.0.1/24, 10.96.9.0/17, 10,96.4.0/17`.
-After that, frida can c
+After that, frida can connect normally.